 Describe how DEQ would evaluate the adequacy of FPA rules for each pollutant (through use of models, studies, etc.)

+Purpose of the evaluation is to determine if current or proposed rules are adequate to meet the load allocations or water quality standards.
+The evaluation must consider the following factors

+Determine study design and data collection needs (may include modeling or statistical approach).
+Study design should be coordinated with ODF and stakeholders

+Analysis must result in pollutant loading at the harvest scale and cumulatively or watershed wide

+Pollutant loads must be quantified based on:

+existing conditions; and

+the conditions that exist or would existing under the exact FPA measures backed by regulatory authority.

 Minimum requirements to implement TMDLs

 FPA is the minimum required but if evaluation indicates more is needed, DEQ will communicate that to ODF.
 Monitoring will be needed to track implementation and evaluate program effectiveness.

+A passing evaluation FPA rules must meet water quality standards temporally and

 Sources for BMP effectiveness